meredithspalmer/NatGeo-AI/MegaDetector.md

 Typically, we would not recommend using an 'off-the-shelf' AI algorithm that hadn't been trained on your specific data - the huge variability in terms of species, geography, background, etc. can mean that even an algorithm that works exceptionally well for the camera trap images it is trained on might perform poorly even on new location within the very same system!

-But wait - we're talking here about an image classifer.
-When Sara Beery and her team took [millions of labeled camera trap images from around the world](https://lila.science), they found that an animal detector not only performed on species and sites used in the training data, but also generalized exceptionally well to animals and place that it had never 'seen' before.
+But wait - we're talking now about an image classifer.
+When Sara Beery and her team took [millions of labeled camera trap images from around the world](https://lila.science), they found that an animal ***detector*** not only performed on species and sites used in the training data, but also generalized exceptionally well to animals and place that it had never 'seen' before.
 Thus, MegaDetector was born.

 So what kind of AI is MegaDetector?
 MegaDetector is an *Faster R-CNN* object detection model. **CNN** stands for **"convolutional neural network"**, a type of artificial neural network used in image recognition and processing that is specifically designed to process pixel data.
 CNNs evaluate image data in a hierarchical fashion similar to the way mammalian brains process visual information.
 They are trained to identify objects of interest by learning how to associate raw inputs (i.e., pixel values) to labelled image data.
 CNNs are a powerful class of models because they are able to learn and extract complex visual features without direct supervision of a human expert.